projectcalico/calico/about/about-network-policy.md

 referred to as east-west) to gain access to higher value targets, which perimeter based firewalls can't police against.

-Network policy on the other hand is designed for the dynamic nature of Kubernetes by following the standard Kubernetes paradigm of using abel selectors to define groups of pods, rather than IP addresses.
+Network policy on the other hand is designed for the dynamic nature of Kubernetes by following the standard Kubernetes paradigm of using label selectors to define groups of pods, rather than IP addresses.
 And because network policy is enforced within the cluster itself it can police both north-south and east-west traffic.

 Network policy represents an important evolution of network security, not just because it handles the dynamic nature of